Freeport and Net Zero transport Thematic Doctoral Pathways doctoral training programme

 In addition to the opportunities to work with a multi-disciplinary team of supervisors comprising some world-leading researchers, the PhD candidates will be hosted in the LOOM research institute, sharing offices and exchanging ideas with over 40 other PhD researchers and postdocs.
 Last but not least, they will enjoy the unique opportunity to have funded secondments to industry and overseas universities.
 This activity will enhance the cohorts’ experience/network, and significantly increase their access to real-world applications, new research/working environments and future career opportunities.

-In a wider context, FTDP also hopes to contribute to addressing some other critical issues in transport, climate change, decarbonization, sustainability, and diversity and inclusion.
+In a wider context, FTDP also hopes to contribute to addressing some other critical issues in transport, climate change, decarbonisation, sustainability, and diversity and inclusion.
 By supporting two exceptional cohorts of researchers and providing them with a diverse support network, advanced resources, and international exposure, this programme aims to play a pivotal role in creating a more sustainable and inclusive future for the transport and logistics sector.
 The programme represents also an exceptional opportunity for all program's participants to augment their knowledge, broaden their professional connections, and gain practical experience in the industry.

 The six PhD themes